Family Encyclopedia >> Work

 1. Scam and duplicate.

-2. Don't forget the backyard.
+2. Don't overlook your backyard.

 3. Use your built-in camera.